-The DP-2000 Human Laboratory Pupillometer is a non-sterile product.
+The A-2000 Animal Pupillometer is a non-sterile product

-To clean the surfaces of the DP-2000 pupillometer, use a soft, lint-free wipe with a quaternary disinfectant.
+To clean the surfaces of the A-2000 pupillometer, use a soft, lint-free wipe with a quaternary disinfectant.

-DO NOT attempt to sterilize any part of the DP-2000 system, as sterilization may damage the system.
+DO NOT attempt to sterilize any part of the A-2000 system, as sterilization may damage the system.

-DO NOT immerse or drip liquids on any component of the system.
+DO NOT immerse or drip liquids on any component of the system & DO NOT use acetone to clean any surface of the pupillometer.

-The laptop LCD and keyboard should be cleaned using a soft, lint-free wipe with IPA.
+The Desktop LCD and keyboard should be cleaned using a soft, lint-free wipe with IPA.
 Clean the lens with lens cleaning solution and a lint free cloth.